-The Auction insights report for Search campaigns provides 5 ;different statistics: impression share, overlap rate, position above rate, top of page rate, and outranking share.
+The auction insights report for Search campaigns provides 4 different statistics: impression share, overlap rate, position above rate, and top of page rate.
 You can generate a report for one or more keywords, ad groups, or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.

-The Auction insights report for Shopping campaigns provides 3 different statistics: impression share, overlap rate, and outranking share.
+The auction insights report for Shopping campaigns provides 2 different statistics: impression share and overlap rate.
 You can generate a report for one or more ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.
 Auction insights data for Shopping campaigns is available from October 2014 to present.

 Note for Shopping Campaigns:

 - Shopping campaigns don’t use Quality Score.
-However, overall quality and relevance of your Shopping ads offers do factor into their eligibility.
-Learn more about tracking impression share.
+However, the overall quality and relevance of your Shopping ads offers do factor into their eligibility.
+Learn more about impression share

 - The Product Groups tab will only show impression share for product groups with the volume required for impression share reporting, and then aggregates the impressions at that level.
 So this could be different from the campaign level if there are many low volume product groups.

 - Expect campaign and auction insights to match closely, and use the product groups tab for more granular views.

 - The impression share shown for a competitor in the auction insights report may differ from the impression share the competitor sees in their own report.
 Competing advertisers’ eligible impressions may only overlap with a percentage of your eligible impressions.
 For example, despite showing 100% in the impression share column of your report, your competing advertiser may have a 50% impression share in their eligible auctions.

 - The auction insights report does not show when the impression share is less than 10%.

 Overlap rate is how often another participant's ad received an impression when your ad also received an impression.